Invasion Percolation on Power-Law Branching Processes: Introduction

 \subsection{Main results}

 In this section, we state our main result, which concerns the scaling limit of the volume of the $k$-cut IPC, $(M_{k})_{k\geq 0}$, as defined in \eqref{eq:def_M_k_volume}.
 We formally define the $k$-cut IPC as follows: \begin{definition}[$k$-cut IPC] Let $T(\clock)$ denote the IPC on a weighted BP tree $\mathcal{T}$ with arbitrary offspring distribution, starting from root vertex $\clock$.
 Here, the edge-weights are i.i.d. and standard uniformly distributed.
 Recall that $v_k$ denotes the $k$-th backbone vertex.
 Then we define the $k$-cut IPC $\M_k(\clock)$ as the sub-tree of $T(\clock)$ that consists of the vertices and the corresponding edges of $T(\clock)$ between vertices in $\M_k(\clock)$. \end{definition} In words, $\M_k(\clock)$ denotes the connected component that includes the root, after removing the edge between the $k$-th and the $(k+1)$-st backbone vertex.
 We choose to focus on $\M_{k}(\clock)$, as it has many convenient structural properties, while still having the same limit as $T^{(k)}(\clock)$.
 Since there is a unique path to infinity, $M_k=|\TMOB_{k}(\clock)|<\infty$ for fixed $k$, almost surely, and the main results of this paper are devoted to a detailed characterisation of the scaling limit of $M_{k}$ as a stochastic process.
-For $\alpha>2$ or $\alpha\in(1,2)$, $(M_{\lceil kt\rceil})_{t\geq 0}$ converges in the $J_1$-topology, under the proper scaling to a spatial Cox process, which we define as follows:
+For $\alpha>2$ or $\alpha\in(1,2)$, $(M_{\lceil kt\rceil})_{t\geq 0}$ converges in the $J_1$-topology, under the proper scaling, to an inhomogenous Cox process, a generalisation of the inhomogenous Poisson process.
+Consider a finite intensity measure $\lambda(\cdot):(0,\infty)^2\to \mathbb{R}$, then, for disjoint sets $A_1,\ldots, A_n \subset (0,\infty)^2$ and integers $(m_j)_{j=1}^n$, we define the inhomogenous Poisson process by

+where $N(A)$ is the number of points in $A$.
+See also \cite[Chapter 3]{Last2017}.
+The inhomogenous Cox process extends the inhomogenous Poisson process by allowing for a \emph{random intensity measure} $\xi$.
+In other words, the inhomogenous Cox process is a \emph{doubly stochastic process}, where randomness comes from two sources: the (random) inhomogenous Poisson process that is also driven by a random intensity measure:

-\begin{definition}[Spatial Cox process] Consider a random measure $\xi$.
-Then we define a spatial Cox process $\mathcal{C}$ with intensity measure $\Pi_\xi$, such that $\{\mathcal{C} \mid \xi=\zeta\}$ is a spatial Poisson process with intensity $\Pi_\zeta$ \cite[Definition 13.5]{Last2017}. \end{definition}
+\begin{definition}[Inhomogeneous Cox process] Consider an a.s. finite random intensity measure $\xi$.
+Then we define a Cox process $\mathcal{C}$ with intensity measure $\xi$, such that $\{\mathcal{C} \mid \xi=\lambda\}$ is an inhomogenous Poisson process as defined in \eqref{eq:ihpp} with intensity measure $\lambda$ \cite[Definition 13.5]{Last2017}. \end{definition}